 - Number of people staying in the room

 - Height of the ceiling

 - Other possible openings that you may have in the room, like ventilators

-- Facing of the air conditioner
+- Position of the air conditioner

 Decide the Exact Place to Install the Air Conditioner

 Now, you must have a rough idea of the room and the air conditioner capacity.
-Now, start zeroing in on the spot, where you will install the air conditioner.
+Start zeroing in on the spot, where you will install the air conditioner.
 Normally and as a general rule, air conditioners are installed on windows of the rooms.
 Measure the exact size of the window.
 Choose a window that helps the air conditioner to face the side of your bed or close to your bed.
 If it is not possible to decide a perfect position for your air conditioner, then you can try changing the position of your beds, tables and make adjustments.
-Carry the dimensions of your window while going for shopping an air conditioner.
+Carry the dimensions of your window while going shopping for an air conditioner.

 Power Supply Socket

 You must be aware that an air conditioner will require an electrical unit that supports its working and can bear the electrical load of the huge alternating current that electrical systems like air conditioners draw.
 It’s imperative that the plug unit in your wall is capable of handling the operations of the air conditioner.
 If not, then ask your local electrician to install a plug and socket unit that will work for a higher voltage rating like a 230 volt AC circuit.